 Weatherford is committed to the health, safety, and well-being of our employees, customers, and the communities in which we operate.
-We strive to be a company that is incident free, delivers on our promises, and leaves the environments and communities in which we operate better than we found them.
-Our company values are built on the foundation of safety, and we realize that a safe operation is indeed an efficient operation.
-Our commitment to safety and service quality is embedded into every level of our organization.
-Our Operational Excellence and Performance System ("OEPS") is our integrated quality, health, safety, security, and environmental management system.
-OEPS meets or exceeds criteria outlined by international management system standards such as ISO 45001, supports our employees in the field, and enables us to deliver on our customer commitments without sacrificing quality, health, safety, security, or environmental performance.
-In addition, we have safety programs that are designed to educate employees and our Stop Work Authority program empowers them to intervene when they see or anticipate unsafe behaviors or conditions.
+We strive to be a company that is incident free, fulfills our commitments, and leaves the environment and communities we engage with in a better state than we found them.
+Our company values are built on the foundation of safety, and we recognize that a safe operation is also an efficient operation.
+To ensure we maintain this commitment, we have adopted the International Association of Oil & Gas Producers' ("IOGP") Life-Saving Rules and Start Work Checks, which guide our proactive approach to safety.
+These industry-standard rules are designed to improve human performance and raise awareness of the high risk activities most likely to result in injury or fatality.

+Our dedication to safety and service quality is embedded at every level of our organization.
+The Operational Excellence and Performance System (OEPS) is our integrated quality, health, safety, security, and environmental management system.
+OEPS not only meets international management system standards, such as ISO 45001, but also supports our employees in the field so that we deliver on customer commitments without compromising on quality, health, safety, security, or environmental performance.
+Additionally, we have safety programs aimed at educating employees on best practices, and our Stop Work Authority program empowers them to intervene if they observe or anticipate unsafe behaviors or conditions.